Tenzzzzzz/QuishGuard/README.md

 * Transformation: Converts the extracted URL into 15+ numerical features (length, special character ratios, tld, etc.).

-* Classification: The XGBoost model calculates the "Malicious Probability".
+* Classification: The XGBoost model detects the Malicious URLs.

 * Response: Returns a JSON report with a safety verdict and other details about the email.
 #  API Usage